Limits and colimits

 Assume that the category has a terminal object .
 Let be any object and assume that the terminal morphism admits all pullbacks along it.

 Notice that a pullback of some along is simply the product , equipped with its projection morphism .
-But if we regard this as the image of the base change functor then it is not quite just the product in .
-Instead we have:
+We may regard as the image of the base change functor , but this is not quite just the product in , which instead corresponds to the terminal morphisms .
+But we have:

 The product is, if it exists, equivalently the dependent sum of the base change of along :